ogous/ogous/README.md

 # Ogous Chan Ali

-As a full-stack engineer, I have participated in the world of web3 for the past 4 years.
+As a full-stack engineer, I have participated in the world of blockchain for the past 4 years.

 I have strong technical experiences on providing scalable software solutions ranging from cloud architecture to backend services and modern frontend development.